geminoa/ruby_ga/README.md

 # ruby_ga
-ruby_ga is a implementation of Genetic Algorithm in Ruby.
+ruby_ga is an implementation of Genetic Algorithm in Ruby.

 ## Status
 This program is under construction, so it doesn't work now.